MicrosoftLearning/MB-260T00-Customer-Data-Platform-Specialty/Instructions/Labs/Mod4_Lab2_Measures.md

 5. Under **Set up your measure calculations**, select **Dimensions (1).**

-6. Delete **Customer: CustomerInsights.CustomerId** and select **Apply.** (By deleting the customer dimension, these changes the measure from a customer measure to a business measure.)
+6. Delete **Customer: CustomerInsights.CustomerId** and select **Apply.** (By deleting the customer dimension, this changes the measure from a customer measure to a business measure.)

 8. Next to Calculation 1, click **Edit name.**